-In January 2014, we host the second Roots of Sound System event with special guests Channel One from England.
-This is the first time the pioneering sound had performed in America and they receive a warm Brooklyn welcome despite the freezing cold.
+In January 2014, we hosted the second Roots of Sound System event with special guests Channel One from England.
+This is the first time the pioneering sound had performed in America and they received a warm Brooklyn welcome despite the freezing cold.
 The event represents the theme of 2014 for Dub-Stuy: international expansion.

-For Record Store Day 2014, The Tower of Sound is setup at the Powerhouse Arena bookshop in DUMBO where it is used for the Dust & Grooves launch party, a celebration of record collectors.
+For Record Store Day 2014, The Tower of Sound was set up at the Powerhouse Arena bookshop in DUMBO for the Dust & Grooves launch party, a celebration of record collectors.
 Quincy Jones’ classic album Walking In Space is played on the system to a crowd of families and music lovers.
-June and July see the last two events in the Roots of Sound System series featuring more legends: Shinehead, Ranking Joe, and Carlton Livingston.
+June and July saw the last two events in the Roots of Sound System series featuring more legends: Shinehead, Ranking Joe, and Carlton Livingston.
 The year wraps up with one more Echo Chamber, this one looking to the present and future, with an international lineup of bass music producers and selectors: Om Unit from England, DJ Madd from Hungary, and Dave Q from New York.

 2014 Events: Echo Chamber IV & V, Roots of Sound System II, III, IV, Dust & Grooves launch party

 2014 Guests: Channel One, Alpha Steppa, Queen Majesty, Mini Mart Hi Power, Shinehead, Ranking Joe, Carlton Livingston, Jah Life, Om Unit, Dave Q, DJ Madd

 2014 Releases: Battle Cry LP, Battle Cry Remixed LP